nationalparkservice/imd-ccal/README.md

                     format = "csv", destination_folder = "ccal_tidy")  # Write tidied data to a folder of CSV files
 ```

-All of the aforementioned functions also work when supplied with a
+All of these functions also work when supplied with a vector of file
-vector of file paths to multiple CCAL deliverables.
-Here is an example
+paths to multiple CCAL deliverables.
+Here is an example of reading data
-of reading data from *multiple* files of CCAL lab data and writing the
+from *multiple* files of CCAL lab data and writing the machine-readable
-machine-readable version to an Excel files or sets of CSV files.
+version to an Excel files or sets of CSV files.

 ``` r
 # Get file paths